Vishakha93/PasswordSecurityExtension/README.md

    3) Click Load unpacked extension and select the directory in which your extension files live.
    4) Test it by clicking a new tab.

-* One more plugin to test the ret
+* Color change plugin created to perform basic saving and retrieval to/from the DB. https://developers.chrome.com/extensions/getstarted

+   Enhanced the plugin to include a form.
+Data is persisted and retrieved using chrome storage API.

 ************************************************** WHAT WE HAVE PLANNED *********************************************

 Tasks: